Those were the final words right before a 19-year-old New York rapper committed suicide.

 Thoughts of suicide and self-mutilation soon became the norm for Hamilton.
 His depression became so bad that he stopped hiding his scars and began cutting in front of his family.

-Although it took several visits to psychiatric facilities, as mentioned in a Billboard interview, Hamilton finally got the help he needed and is currently speaking out ― hoping his voice could motivate others.
+Although it took several visits to psychiatric facilities, as mentioned in a Billboard interview, Hamilton finally got the help he needed and has been outspoken on mental health, hoping his voice could motivate others.

 In 2016, Hamilton announced he will be returning back to the music industry; his major debut album is scheduled for release later this year.